 What is Pain and Suffering in a Personal Injury Claim?

+Pain and suffering falls under non-economic losses that are recoverable in a personal injury claim.
+Non-economic means that it cannot be measured with receipts or bills.
 Some damages that fall under the pain and suffering portion of a personal injury claim are:

-- Temporary or life-long limitations on activity
+- Temporary or permanent limitations on activity

-- Loss of the ability to communicate effectively
+- Loss of ability to communicate effectively

 - Loss of eyesight

-- Mental and emotional distress
+- Mental or emotional distress

-- Shortened life span
+- Shortened life expectancy

 How is pain and suffering proved in a personal injury claim?